EddyLuten/bhreia.com/docs/adventures/blue-skies/index.md

   - [ ] Rivoni Springs
   - [ ] Taïni
 - Wiki pages for:
-  - [ ] Captain J.L.
-Pickert, who will give them a ride to Rivoni
+  - [ ] Captain Thomas Wake, who will give them a ride to Rivoni
   - [ ] Rivoni and Rivoni Springs
   - [ ] Taïni